Timothée Schmude

 In the quote above Weizenbaum describes his chatbot ELIZA, which very soon turned into a therapy bot for his colleagues and peers.
 In turn, he re-baptized it as DOCTOR.
 It’s a cute story and a reminder that humans look for humanness in everything.

 In my free time, I like to go hiking and climbing, and I recently acquired a taste for knitting.
-I’m also enthusiastic about all sorts of books, my latest reads include Careless people, Factfulness, Technofeudalism, Unreasonable Hospitality, and Julia (1984). 📚
+I’m also enthusiastic about all sorts of books, my latest reads include The Black Swan (NN Taleb), Surely You’re Joking, Mr. Feynman!
+(R Feynman), The Trading Game (G Stevenson), and Careless People (S Wynn-Williams) 📚.

 news